cedric-cnam/WSVPA/distance-performance-score.md

 **events**
 (infinite alphabet of internal symbols) made of
-- duration in MTU (ratio)
-  can be 0 for grace note (simult. event ordered) finite bound on the number of ratio ?

 - tag (in finite (large) set), on of:
   - continuation (0) : tie or dot
-  - pitch (note, grace note) or pitch+ (chord)
+  - note, grace note (pitch) or chord (pitch+)
   - rest
+  - ...

 **markups** for linearization of rhythm trees
 (finite alphabet of call and return symbols) :

-- parentheses for time divisions : tuples, bars... labels (tuple number, beaming policy...)
+- parentheses for time divisions : tuplets, bars... labels (tuple number, beaming policy...)

+The date or duration of events, in MTU (rational),  is computed with the markups and tags (e.g. grace note has duration 0).

+There are simultaneous events, since grace notes has duration 0.
+They are ordered.

+Finite bound on the number of duration ratio. ?